computexpresslink/libcxlmi/README.md

 - Individual, MCTP-specific `nid:eid` endpoint by using `cxlmi_open_mctp()`.
   This will setup the path for CCI commands to be sent.
 By default, it will also probe the endpoint to get the CXL component this belongs to: either a Switch or a Type3 device.
-This auto-probing can by disabled with `cxlmi_set_probe_enabled()` or with the `$LIBCXLMI_PROBE_ENABLED` environment variable.
+This auto-probing can be disabled with `cxlmi_set_probe_enabled()` or with the `$LIBCXLMI_PROBE_ENABLED` environment variable.
 Potential reasons to disable probing are wanting to avoid the necessary Identify command and/or disabling the FM-API.